abhilashasaroj/CX4240_project/index.md

 | TEST Score   | 0.299         |0.34                  | 0.39                   | 0.299             |

-### Quality Prediction Using Logistic Regression - Abhilasha
+### Quality Prediction Using Logistic Regression
+Logistic regression is applied on the training datatset (66%) of complete dataset.
+The mean accuracy from 3-fold cross validation of this model is 0.55.
+Classification performance of logstic classifier is shown in the confusion matrix.
+True positives for labels 5 and 6 are highest.
+Labels 3,4, 8, and 9 are not getting predicted or classified correctly.

 ![alt text](logistic_confusionmatrix_tale.PNG)

 ![alt text](logistic_confusion_colored.png)

 ![alt text](performance_of_logistic.png)